Kristy-Ann Duffy - Artist Gallery

 Acrylic, 55 x 44 cm, natural timber floating frame

-(Studio Price $1,480)
+(Studio Price $1,450)

-A small and cryptic bird, black-banded dotterels are often overlooked.
+A small and cryptic bird, black-fronted dotterels are often overlooked.
 However, look closer and you will be amazed by their intricate patterns and subtle but beautiful colouration.
 As they move among the shallows and young mangrove saplings, their reflections ripple softly in the water.

-Acrylic, 61 x 30 cm
+Acrylic, 61 x 30 cm, floating frame (black)

-(Studio Price $1,150)
+(Studio Price $1,950)

 I had the great pleasure to see this tiny and beautiful Rufous Fantail constructing its nest, which is quite a masterpiece in its own right.
 It is a truly fantastic construction.